How to Select the Best Dog GPS Tracker

 In the Fi app, your dog's path of travel is recorded under the Timeline, but you can't view it until you turn off Lost Dog Mode.
 The path of travel recorded by Fi during the Lost Dog Mode test was less accurate than Tractive.
 There were a few glitches where the location jumped around.
 Overall, I have found that Fi tracks are sometimes very accurate and other times have some inaccurate locations that cause the track to jump around.

-Fi uses Bluetooth, but doesn't have a separate Bluetooth tracking feature like Tractive and Whistle.
+Fi uses Bluetooth, but doesn't have a separate Bluetooth tracking feature like Tractive.
 When you get close, your icon will appear attached to your dog's icon in the app.
 This can make locating them more difficult if they are hiding, but you could try switching to Google Maps for a (hopefully) more accurate location.

 Fi 3 GPS track recorded during Lost Dog Mode test.